cambridge-ceu/csd3/R/glmnet.md

 ### icelake

+#### Latest information

+After software update on 27/4/2022, the R 4.2.0 installed from login nodes also works nicely with glmnet installed there.

+#### R/4.1.0-icelake

-It is possible to get it work with R/4.1.0-icelake, however the Matrix package is also required to recompile.
+The Matrix package is also required to recompile.

 ```bash
 module load R/4.1.0-icelake